 New: Brent M. Colley’s Guide to My Brother Sam is Dead is now available at the vistor’s center at Putnam Park.
 This CD was created to help parents and teachers better understand the topics woven into each chapter of the fictional history novel, My Brother Sam is Dead, and provide them with the resources needed to effectively teach it in their classrooms.
-To view more on what is in this CD, view what’s in Brent M. Colley’s Guide to My Brother Sam is Dead CD.

 The CD is the product of six years of research and provides all there is to know about My Brother Sam is Dead and what each chapter is about.
 With this CD, parents and teachers can save themselves hours of preparation while providing their students with a much better understanding of what they are reading about and why.